-The instrumental variable results are similar.
-The effect on polity is now positive and significantly different from zero; larger countries appear to be more democratic.
-The finding that larger countries are more religiously heterogeneous is robust to the exact choice of estimator when controls are included.
+of estimator when controls are included.
 And while the IV results do not show that either ethnic or linguistic fractionalization is significantly affected by size, the older ethno-linguistic fractionalization measure is now strongly positive linked to size.

 Still, overall the evidence of any substantial national size effect is weak.
-Of the (3x19=) 57 coefficients recorded in Table 1, one might be expected to be different from zero at the 1% level even if all were actually zero, and another two at the 5% level.
-I conclude that the more rigorous statistical exercise conducted in this section confirms the simple graphical approach of section 3.
-The absence of a national scale effect is consistent with the hypothesis that countries seem to experience approximately constant returns to scale in producing not only GDP but other social phenomena.
+Of the $(3 \times 19 =) 57$ coefficients recorded in Table 1, one might be expected to be different from zero at the 1 percent level even if all were actually zero, and another two at the 5 percent level.
+I conclude that the more rigorous statistical exercise conducted in this section confirms the simple graphical approach of Section III.
+The absence of a national scale effect is consistent with the hypothesis that countries seem to experience approximately constant returns to scale in producing not only GDP but also other social phenomena.

-5. Conclusion
+V. Conclusion

 In this paper, I have searched for signs that larger countries are systematically different from small nations.
 Much economics incorporates the idea of returns to scale, so that it is cheaper to produce for a larger market than for a smaller one.
-This notion is fundamental to Adam Smith's Wealth of Nations as well as much more recent economics, and implies that productivity and output per head should be higher in countries with more people.
+This notion is fundamental to Adam Smith's The Wealth of Nations as well as much more recent economics, and implies that productivity and output per head should be higher in countries with more people.
 Large countries may also be more efficient at producing public goods such as health and education.
 On the other hand, larger countries may have disadvantages too, chiefly in the form of decreased social cohesion that results from a more diverse citizenry.
 In this paper, I have searched for empirical evidence on these theoretical notions.

-I find little evidence for any of these ideas; in practice there seems to be no obvious economic or social cost or benefit to country size.
+I find little evidence for any of these ideas; in practice, there seems to be no obvious economic or social cost or benefit to country size.
 This is consistent with conventional wisdom; if countries with more people offered a systematically higher quality of life, smaller countries would be queuing up to join them.
-The fact that there is no obvious relationship between the number of people living in a country and the quality of its health, education, social or economic systems is also reassuring from a policy viewpoint.
-It means that there is no clear benefit or costs to national size, and thus no argument for either expanding or contracting a typical country.
+The fact that there is no obvious relationship between the number of people living in a country and the quality of its health, education, social, or economic systems is also reassuring from a policy viewpoint.
+It means that there is no clear benefit or cost to national size, and thus no argument for either expanding or contracting a typical country.
 This is bad news for economic theorists.
 Then again, that (small) cost is probably more than offset by the fact that this paper has undermined a potentially serious argument for imperialists and secessionists worldwide.